-- USA Cycling will assign the Chief Judge (CJ) for all NRC stage races and omniums, and this person will be at least a level A official except in unavoidable circumstances.
-These fees are the responsibility of the race director.
+- USA Cycling will assign the Chief Judge (CJ) for all NRC stage races and Omniums, and this person will be at least a level A official except in unavoidable circumstances.
+These fees are the responsibility of the race organizer.

-- USA Cycling must approve the rest of the officials crew prior to the final assignment of officials, which will be made according to the system in place in the local association of the event.
-The USA Cycling Technical Director will work with the race director to oversee this process.
+- USA Cycling must approve the rest of the officials’ crew prior to the final assignment of officials, which will be made according to the system in place in the local association of the event.
+The USA Cycling Technical Director will work with the race organizer to oversee this process.
 For more info contact firstname.lastname@example.org.

 - Officials assigned by USA Cycling are paid according to the Schedule of Fees for UCI/National Championship races.
 All other officials are paid according to the Schedule of Fees for Top Tier Calendar races.

 - Any overtime fees of the Chief Referee(s) due to working any non-NRC events on the schedule will be the responsibility of the Race Director.

 - For travel expenses of the Chief Referee, USA Cycling will cover airfare and baggage fees if (s)he is flying, or mileage to the event if (s)he is driving.
 Once at the airport of the venue, transportation around the event is the responsibility of the Race Director.

 - All NRC races must use a high-quality photo finish camera run by a professional operator.
 For time trials, electronic timing must be used.
 Results should be made available to participants and media within 30 minutes of the last finisher in the race and the race director should have the results posted to USA Cycling’s website that evening in the proper format.
 All riders who have registered for the event should be scored a place (or a DNF/DNS).

 - For road events, at least two neutral service vehicles must be provided and operated by qualified drivers and mechanics.